WACTF/WACTF-development/README-Setup.md

 ### RCE or interactive shell possible?

-The developer must take additional defence in depth measures for containers that can result in RCE or an interactive shell.
+The developer must consider additional defence in depth measures for containers that can result in RCE or an interactive shell.
+It’s not mandatory that the developer perform additional hardening, but if it’s possible they should.
 Developers are encouraged to explore:

 1. Using [DockerSlim](https://dockersl.im) with the `--include-shell` option and/or `--include-bin` to add binaries to a minified image,
 2. [NsJail](https://nsjail.dev/),